It’s not always easy being a father, and many guys don’t have a dad that modeled fatherhood well. Some men have never even met their dads.

 - Don’t let stuff that can wait dictate the quality or quantity of time you spend with your children.

-- Always remember that though every kid loves gifts, surprises and toys, a child’s love language is measured in time, not things.
+- Always remember that although every kid loves gifts, surprises and toys, a child’s love language is measured in time, not things.

 - Never, ever sweat the small stuff.